 The Romarco Option Plan was adopted by Romarco in 2010, and was amended and restated by Romarco on May 15, 2013.
 Under the terms of the Plan, the maximum number of shares reserved for grant to eligible parties was equal to 7% of the number of shares outstanding at the time of the grant.
 The Romarco Option Plan remains a Romarco plan, but the options are exercisable into Common Shares of the Company at the ratio of 0.241 for every Romarco option in accordance with the Romarco Arrangement.
-As at the date of this Management Information Circular, 1,881,419 options remain outstanding under the Romarco Option Plan.
+As at the Record Date, 1,323,373 options remain outstanding under the Romarco Option Plan.
 The Company will not be issuing any new options under the Romarco Option Plan.